What is Remote Usability Testing?

 Step 1.
 Define Objectives and Goals:

 Begin by clearly defining the objectives and goals of your usability test.
 What specific aspects of the product or website are you testing?
 What insights are you hoping to gain?
-Understanding your goals will guide the entire testing process.
+Understanding your goals will guide the entire user testing process.

 Step 2.
 Recruit Participants: